So then you are no longer strangers and aliens,

-The African American Leadership Development Resource is a gathering for equipping, engaging and reinvigorating ministry leaders – current or prospective- who desire to address the core concerns of black communities.
-This annual conference is designed for African Americans specifically, but it is not exclusively for African Americans.
-People of all ethnicities and denominations are welcome to attend; especially college and seminary students (current or prospective) who are looking to fellowship with like-minded believers or be connected to mentors in the faith.
+The Leadership Development Resource is part of a movement for ministry leaders – current or prospective- who desire to address core concerns in Black communities.
+Conference content is designed and presented by African Americans, and people of all ethnic backgrounds and denominations are welcome to attend; especially college and seminary students and those considering higher ed, who are looking to fellowship with like-minded believers or be connected to mentors in the faith.

 LDR Weekend is a family reunion, a convening of like-minded students and ministry leaders, and a weekend long invitation into active commitments to faith-rooted anti-racist practices in Christian worship, theological education and church ministry.

 This year’s theme, “Being and Becoming the Household of God” is taken from Ephesians 2.11-22.
 Paul tells us that God is building us into his dwelling place.
 If we are to strive to live in the unity the Jesus has already established for us, we know we need to address the issues that prevent us from being in the same room!